anthonylangsworth/EDMFAT/doc/contributing.md

     5. `event_formatters.py` contains code to make event summaries human-readable.
 Any localization code should go here.
 One event formatter usually handles one event summary type.
     6. `state.py` contains code to store details about the **Elite: Dangerous** universe like missions and stations.
 These are also anaemic excepting resolving star systems.
     7. `resolvers.py` contains calls to EDSM and potentially other sources to resolve data not in entries.
 2. I will deny pull requests that only reformat code.
-Yes, not all the code is [PEP 8](https://www.python.org/dev/peps/pep-0008/) formatted.
-I will fix it eventually.
+PEP8 format is ideal.

 ## Development Principles